Ph. D. Assistantships

 For more information about Graduate Assistantships and employment at WVU

-The Department of History also offers the following awards for graduate students entering the M.A. program.
-Students applying to the M.A. program in history will be automatically considered for these awards and do not need to apply separately.
-Each award carries with it a full university tuition waiver (nine credit hours per semester) for the first year of study and a partial tuition waiver (six credit hours per semester) for the second year.
+The Department of History normally is able to offer the following awards for graduate students entering the M.A. program.
+Students applying to the M.A. program in history will be automatically considered as eligible for these awards and do not need to apply separately.

 Ruth Regina Hale Canaga Awards

 Awarded to two outstanding female graduate students in American history and/or public history.
-Awards are usually given to entering M.A. graduate students for one year, plus a nomination for a university tuition waiver usually for two years.
+Awards are usually given to entering M.A. graduate students for one year, and may include nomination for a university tuition waiver.

 Dennis H. O’Brien Graduate Student Award